Antzyx/seasy/README.md

 # Assignment - Seasy
 ### TL;DR

-As evidenced by the length of the following README, I tend to be somewhat thorough.
+As evidenced by the length of the following README, I tend to be somewhat thorough in my reporting.
 As an apology, I present to you this summary.

 The problem formulation is heavily under-constrained, and a single test sample is given.
 Therefore, the assignment is